Skip to content

 Not only is it hard to let go of being able to track conversions coming in.
 It’s hard to explain that to your exec team when they come asking about ROI.

-But the problem is most brands will never have access to the level of tracking software to measure the long-term impact of brand marketing.
-But just because you can’t track every touch and impression, doesn’t mean it isn’t resonating and making an impact.
+The problem is that most brands will never have access to the tracking software needed to measure the long-term impact of brand marketing.
+Just because you can’t track every touch and impression doesn’t mean it isn’t resonating and making an impact.

 There are several indicators you can keep an eye on that prove your brand building is on the right track, such as: